-As regards restrictions to the right to strike in the public service, the ECSR asked in 2014 the Government to state, in relation to every service subject to restrictions with regard to the right to strike, if and to what extent work stoppages may undermine respect for the rights and freedoms of others or threaten the public interest, national security, public health or morals.
+As regards restrictions on the right to strike in the public service, the ECSR asked the Government to state, in relation to every service subject to restrictions with regard to the right to strike, if and to what extent work stoppages may undermine respect for the rights and freedoms of others or threaten the public interest, national security, public health or morals.

-With regard to establishing a list of minimum services, the ECSR noted in 2014 that it is essential that, even if the final decision is based on objective criteria prescribed by law, workers or their representative bodies are regularly involved in determining, on an equal footing with employers, the nature of a 'minimum service'.
-The Committee was concerned about how the workers are involved in such procedures in Estonia and what are the means available to workers in case there is no agreement on the establishment of such minimum service.19
+With regard to establishing a list of minimum services, the ECSR noted that it is essential that, even if the final decision is based on objective criteria prescribed by law, workers or their representative bodies are regularly involved in determining, on an equal footing with employers, the nature of a 'minimum service'.
+The Committee was concerned about how the workers are involved in such procedures in Estonia and what means are available to workers in case there is no agreement on the establishment of such minimum service.26